9 Best SoapUI Alternatives for API Testing in 2026

 9. Apache JMeter

-Pricing: Free and open-source (Apache 2.0)
+Pricing: Free and open source (Apache 2.0)

 Pros:

-Free and open-source with a massive community
+Free with a massive community

-Supports SOAP and REST natively
+Native SOAP and REST support

-Combines performance and functional testing
+Performance and functional testing in one tool

-Highly extensible through plugins
+Highly extensible via plugins

 Cons:

-Steep learning curve for beginners
+Steep learning curve

-Not ideal for quick API exploration or debugging
+Poor fit for quick exploration or debugging

 How to Choose the Right SoapUI Alternative